Salesforce Objects

 External Objects

 External objects are very similar to custom objects.
-The primary difference is that external objects record data outside your Salesforce organization.
+The primary difference is that external objects record data outside of your Salesforce organization.
 External objects are available using Salesforce Connect and Files Connect.

 Big Objects